 While smoking at home is fine, walking around naked is not.
 If you break this law in Singapore, you may face pornography charges which can lead to imprisonment or big fines.
 So close the curtains next time you’re getting ready for shower.

 First time offenders who throw small items like cigarette butts or candy wrappers are fined $300.

 If you are convicted of littering three times, you will have to clean the streets once a week with a bib on saying, “I am a litterer.”
 It is admittedly aimed at publicly shaming the offenders to ensure that they won’t litter again.

 Chewing gum is okay, but selling it is forbidden.
-The punishment for smuggling gum into the country is a year in jail and a $5,500 fine.
+According to Singapore Statutes Online, the punishment for smuggling gum into the country is up to 2 years in jail or a $100,000 fine.